learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 ![](https://learn-verified.s3.amazonaws.com/sample-functionality.gif)

-You will notice that even if children components change colors without their parents, a changing of their parents' colors resets resets them.
+You will notice that even if children components change colors without their parents, a changing of their parents' colors resets them.

 [sample-functionality]: "https://learn-verified.s3.amazonaws.com/sample-functionality.gif"